Predator prequel title and release window revealed during Disney Plus Day

 "It goes back to what made the original Predator movie work.
 It's the ingenuity of a human being who won't give up, who's able to observe and interpret, basically being able to beat a stronger, more powerful, well-armed force," producer John Davis has said of the prequel.

-Prey doesn't have a firm release date just yet, but is confirmed to land in summer 2022.
+Prey doesn't have a firm release date just yet, but will land in summer 2022 on Hulu in the US and Disney Plus Star internationally.
 In the meantime, check out our guide to the next few months' movie release dates to start planning those theater trips.